aeaoeae/.github/profile/README.md

 ## Hi there 👋

-Legal representative entity / enterprise org ops.
+(Legal) Ops representative entity / enterprise org ops.

 Pipes up pipelines and organizes everything xaoex apprentices and founders and friends + fam, come up with and creates.
 Us 4.